 Below we will examine the differences and similarities between Spain and the UK.
 With this information, you can decide for yourself which place is better for your next trip.

-Travelers visit The UK from around the world to see its many world-famous attractions.
+With plenty of landmarks, attractions, and museums, The UK has many famous sights for visitors.
 Visitors will find some terrific museums not just in London, but all over the country.
 For starters, the British Museum is world famous, but York also has the Railway Museum.
 The smaller town of Bath has its Baths, and you'll find plenty of art galleries all over such as Kelvingrove in Glasgow or the McManus in Dundee.

 For those interested in history, art, and culture, The UK is not to be missed.
 Thousands of years of history is on display all over the U.K. With historical destinations such as London, Stonehenge, Edinburgh, Cardiff, numerous castles, and historical small towns, history lovers will find plenty to do here.

-You'll find a similar number of big city activities in both Spain and The UK.
+You'll find a similar number of great big city activities in both Spain and The UK.

 As Spain has many big cities, visitors will find plenty to do.
 Madrid and Barcelona are the two largest cities and most popular places to visit.
 Both have world-class museums, historical attractions, cathedrals, parks, shopping, restaurants and cafes, markets, and unique culture.
 Some of the other cities in Spain should not be overlooked either, as they also offer plenty of big city activities, museums, and culture.
 Valencia, Seville, Alicante, and Cadiz are also large and full of terrific activities.